wyongqiing/tp/docs/DeveloperGuide.md

 1. HR requests to find employees by employment type.
 2. HRelper prompts for the employment type keyword.
 3. HR enters the employment type keyword.
-4. HRelper displays a list of employees with the specified employment type.
+4. HRelper displays a list of employees with the specified employment type.</br>
    Use case ends.

 **Extensions**